Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

-Intraoperative MRI is considered the gold standard for intraoperative imaging, as it enables visualization of both residual tumor and surrounding abnormal tissue during surgery \citep{ginat20143, noh2020intraoperative, zaffino2020review, matsumae2022intraoperative}.
-Since each iMRI session requires considerable time and interrupts the surgical flow, it is generally impractical to acquire multiple scans to continuously update neuronavigation as tumor resection progresses and tissue deformation occurs.
-Consequently, the common practice in iMRI-guided brain tumor surgery is to perform a single imaging session near the end of the planned resection to assess for residual tumor.
-However, the high costs and substantial logistical demands have limited the adoption of iMRI; as of 2018, only $43$ centers in the United States and $25$ internationally had installed iMRI scanners \citep{schroeck2019anesthetic}.
-Similarly, intraoperative CT (iCT) provides structural imaging during surgery and can be used to update neuronavigation, but it is constrained by radiation exposure, limited soft-tissue contrast, and logistical challenges that restrict its routine application \citep{ashraf2025value}.
-Adoption of iMRI and iCT has plateaued, not only because of its high costs and substantial logistical demands, but also due to the growing potential of alternative imaging and analysis techniques.
-Intraoperative US provides a widely available and cost-effective option for intraoperative imaging.
-It offers real-time, surgeon-guided imaging and can be registered to preoperative MRI, allowing assessment of tumor resection as it progresses \citep{bastos2021challenges, dixon2022intraoperative, sass2022navigated, wei2023application}.
-However, iUS also has notable limitations: image quality can be variable, interpretation requires experience, and outcomes are influenced by interoperator variability \citep{bastos2021challenges, dixon2022intraoperative}.
-These factors can affect the accuracy and reliability of iUS compared to other intraoperative imaging modalities.
+Intraoperative MRI is considered the gold standard for updating registration during surgery, enabling visualization of residual tumor and critical structures while effectively restoring navigational accuracy to the current intraoperative anatomy \citep{ginat20143, noh2020intraoperative, zaffino2020review, matsumae2022intraoperative}.
+The newly co-registered imaging acquired in familiar contrasts such as T1, contrast-enhanced T1 (ceT1), T2, and FLAIR, provide surgeons with an intuitive and detailed update of the surgical target in standard orthogonal planes.
+Similarly, intraoperative CT (iCT) can be used to update registration and inform stereotactic procedures, but is constrained by radiation exposure and limited soft tissue contrast, restricting its routine application \citep{ashraf2025value}.
+Although the adoption of iMRI has been increasing every year for the past decade, it's still limited by high costs and substantial logistical demands, as iMRI installations can typically exceed USD 5 million each once shielding and instrumentation are included, thereby confining adoption to well-funded centers \citep{factmr2026imri}.
+Intraoperative US provides a widely available and cost-effective option for real-time surgeon-guided intraoperative imaging \citep{dixon2022intraoperative}.
+When paired with commercial navigation systems, it can be registered to the preoperative or intraoperative MRI, allowing assessment of tumor resection as it progresses and informing surgeons of brain shift in real time \citep{bastos2021challenges, mosteiro2022intraoperative, sass2022navigated, wei2023application}.
+However, iUS also has notable limitations: image quality can be variable, interpretation requires experience, and outcomes are influenced by interoperator variability \citep{bastos2021challenges, dixon2022intraoperative}, greatly influencing its utility and reliability when updating registration.